Parity erasure: a foundational principle for indefinite causal order: Proof of Lemma

+Therefore Eq.~\eqref{eq:b2} holds for all choices of $f_i$ if and only if Eq.~\eqref{eq:b1} holds for arbitrary deterministic states on the corresponding systems.

-Let $\map T_\map C$ denote the channel obtained by inserting $\map C$ into the one-way-signaling decomposition of $\map T$.
-It suffices to show that for any nonempty subset $I \subseteq \{1, \cdots, k-1\}$, and for arbitrary states on the corresponding systems,
+Let $\map T_{\map C}$ denote the channel obtained by inserting $\map C$ into the one-way-signaling circuit of $\map T$.
+It suffices to show that, for any nonempty subset $I\subseteq\{1,\ldots,k-1\}$ and for arbitrary deterministic states on the corresponding systems,

-Let $\map T_\sigma$ denote the channel obtained by preparing $\sigma$ on the system $P$ and discarding the system $F$.
-And let $\map C_\xi \in \Transf_1(A_k \to X_k)$ denote the channel obtained by preparing $\xi$ on the system $P'$ and discarding the system $F'$.
-Since local tomography allows for a local characterization of transformations \cite{chiribella2010probabilistic}, $\map C_\xi$ can be written as a linear combination of the parallel composition of an effect on $A_k$ and a state on $X_k$, that is,
+Let $\map T_\sigma$ denote the channel obtained from $\map T$ by preparing $\sigma$ on system $P$ and discarding the output system $F$.
+Similarly, let $\map C_\xi$ denote the channel obtained from $\map C$ by preparing $\xi$ on system $P'$ and discarding the output system $F'$.
+Since local tomography allows for a local characterization of transformations \cite{chiribella2010probabilistic}, $\map C_\xi$ can be written as a linear combination of the parallel composition of an effect on $A_k$ and a state on $B_k$